 Established in 2004

-To provide annually an award and honorarium for an occupational therapy practitioner who demonstrates a commitment to evidence-based practice or participation in research that advances the science of occupational therapy with priority given to work in the area of brain-behavior relationships and/or sensory processing disorders.
+To provide annually an award and honorarium for an occupational therapy clinician who demonstrates a commitment to evidence-based practice through participation in research that advances theory in the area of brain-behavior relationships and/or sensory processing disorders.
 The award is given in honor of Virginia Scardina, known as "Ginny", whose application of theory to practice was of great significance to the profession of occupational therapy.
 Ginny epitomized the master clinician in her use of the art of therapy.
 She infused enthusiasm, passion, and spirit in her interactions and facilitated growth in all of her clients, children and adults alike.
-Through a model training program, she mentored hundreds of therapists from all over the world.
+Through a well-planned training program, she mentored hundreds of therapists from all over the world.

 - Be initially certified by the National Board for Certification in Occupational Therapy, formerly the American Occupational Therapy Certification Board.